hungrymedia/superslug/README.md

 ### Options

-The only option is `separator`, which defines the character with which to fill blank spaces in the string.
-For example, if it is a hyphen, then `Hello World` becomes `hello-world`.
+* **separator**: Defines the character with which to fill blank spaces in the string.
+For example, if it is a hyphen, then `Hello World` becomes `hello- world`.
 See below for an example.
+* **force_update**: If `true`, the destination column (slug) will always be set when the record is saved.
+Otherwise, it doesn't change once it is first created, unless manually set.

 ### Example